 To effectively market a product or service there are four things you need to get right: Product, Price, Place and Promotion.
 These four elements are known as the marketing mix or the 4Ps.
-The four elements should be viewed as one unit and structured to support each other; Otherwise a firm's marketing strategy will be confusing and unco-ordinated.
-This article provides you with a quick introduction to each element and links if you would like more information.
+The four marketing mix elements should be viewed as one unit and structured to support each other; Otherwise a firm's marketing strategy will be confusing and unco-ordinated.
+This article provides you with a quick introduction to each marketing mix element and provides links for further marketing mix information.

-As the product is the item being sold to the customer, the thing that will bring in money, its features and design need careful consideration.
+Product is part of the marketing mix because it is the item offered for sale so its features and design need careful consideration.
 Whether the firm is manufacturing the product or purchasing the product for resale, they need to determine what product features will appeal to their target market.
 When an organisation is considering introducing a product into a market, they should ask themselves the following questions:

 Who is the product aimed at